texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Hill County Marriage Records

-Interested parties should get in touch with the county clerk's office in person or by mail to get marriage records.
+Interested parties should contact the county clerk's office in person or by mail to obtain marriage records.
 Copies of the original marriage licenses cost $52.00, marriage licenses cost $81.00, and a declaration of an informal marriage costs $46.00.

 Hill County Divorce Records